bcooperstl/advent-of-code-2021/documentation/day4.md

 ## Part 2 Requirements ##

+Given the set of Bingo cards and the list of drawn numbers, find the board that will win last.
+In this case, Bingos are only horizontal and vertical lines - no diagonals or 4 corners.

+When the last winning card is found calculate its score based on the sum of all unmarked numbers by the number that gave the bingo.

+Output the score of the winning card.

 ### Input Format ###

 The first line is a comma-sepaparated-list of drawn numbers for the bingo game.